-The National Pipeline Mapping System (NPMS) is a geographic information system created by the U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA) in cooperation with other federal and state
+The National Pipeline Mapping System (NPMS) is a geographic information system created by the U.S. Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA) in cooperation with other federal and state governmental agencies and the pipeline industry to provide information about pipeline operators and their pipelines.
+The NPMS Web site is searchable by ZIP Code or by county and state, and can display a county map that is printable.

 Crude Oil 1267 128

 Gasoline 1203 128

-Natural Gas s 1971 115
+Natural Gas 1971 115